Change request

 Limitations

-Only one "active" change request is permitted per product.
+Bullet point Only one active change request is permitted per product.
 This is to ensure that a change to a product is either seen through to its conclusion and the delivery of that change, or the change request is closed.

 Error messages